The etchings by Giuseppe Vasi (1710-1782) and Giovan Battista Piranesi (1720-1778)

 In general Pinelli preferred to portray the costumes of the Roman lower classes and in particular those of the peasants which were more picturesque.

 portrayed a more urban and middle class audience.
 He did not give an exact indication of the church in which he set this scene, but surely he had in mind the crib at S. Maria d'Aracoeli.

 Pinelli was not very keen on performing his religious duties.
 In 1834 he was publicly reprimanded for not having attended Easter ceremonies.
 On the next year he died because of his heavy drinking.

 Giuseppe Gioacchino Belli wrote a sonnet to commemorate Meo (Bartolomeo) Pinelli.

-On December 13 1786 J. W. Goethe noted in his diary: Here (in Rome) you do not notice the winter.
-The only snow you can see is on the mountains far away to the north..
 The arrival of Christmas was not announced by cold weather, but by the sound of bagpipes and shawms.
 Shepherds used to come to Rome to play their traditional instruments in the hope of receiving a small reward.
 Today the sound of bagpipes can only be heard in the shopping districts of Rome.